Categories: Technology

 While 20 of California’s bravest firefighters headed to the Land Down Under on Monday to help their “Australian sisters and brothers,” a handful of Californian organizations have been working with the DIU as they approached the final leg of the xView2 competition, with the winners to be announced in the coming weeks.

-The xView2 Challenge is about adding layer of machine learning and computer vision to satellite imagery in order to make sense of what was going on down on the ground by localizing buildings and assessing the damage.
+The xView2 Challenge is about adding a layer of machine learning and computer vision to satellite imagery in order to make sense of what was going on down on the ground by localizing buildings and assessing the damage.

 “DIU’s goal in hosting this challenge is to enlist the global community of machine learning experts to tackle a critically hard problem: detecting key objects in overhead imagery in context and assessing damage in a disaster situation,” said Mike Kaul, DIU AI portfolio director.

-The Washington Post highlighted the challenge in report last November, specifically referencing San Francisco-based computer vision and machine learning company Chooch AI as one company that was “working to develop an AI tool that would scour hyper-detailed imagery from satellites for evidence of wildfires largely invisible to the naked eye.”
+The Washington Post highlighted the challenge in a report last November, specifically referencing San Francisco-based computer vision and machine learning company Chooch AI as one company that was “working to develop an AI tool that would scour hyper-detailed imagery from satellites for evidence of wildfires largely invisible to the naked eye.”

 California-based DIU geospatial data specialist Nirav Patel said that he believed Chooch AI’s tool “has the potential to benefit firefighters on the ground” when completed.